Medici305/URL-shortening-API-landing-page/README.md

 ### What tech stack or technologies was used in creating this project?
-- The tech stack used to complete this project is [HTML, SCSS, Vanilla JS and Bootstrap].
+•	The tech stack used to complete this project is [HTML, SCSS, Vanilla JS and Bootstrap].
 ### Talk about some of the features this app has and what is the main purpose of this app?
-- We have all come across webistes with long ruggid names and sharing those links with colledgue freinds etc is a time consuming process.
-In creating this URL shortening landing page i wanted to help people more easily share links and at the same time its a good way to market a brand or business an individual want to promote.
+•	We have all come across websites with long tedious names and sharing those links with colleague friends etc is a time consuming process.
+In creating this URL shortening landing page I wanted to help people more easily share links and at the same time its a good way to market a brand or business an individual want to promote.
 The site is styled with bootstrap so looks modern and simple.
 GSAP was used for animation once page loads and as you scroll each component will animate in.
 The site is responsive and can be used from desktop/laptop/tablet to mobile.
-Simply enter the url you wish to shorten and upon submit a box component will popup with your new ready made short url.
+Simply enter the URL you wish to shorten and upon submit a box component will popup with your new ready made short URL.
 All you have to do is click on the box and your new shorten url will automatically be copied.
 ### Did you come across any obstacles and how did you handle it?
-- Difficulty finding a free or cheap API to work with.
-Even after coming across rebrandy i spent a little while trying to figure out exactly how to make request using this endpoint.
-This was the first time i made a post request, having made many simple get request in the past this was new terriorty and i was faced with alot of 401 and 403 HTTP states.
-Online resources such as stackoverflow and devCommunity has helped me understand that when making POST requests the api requires extra piece of information and in this scenerio the users input had to be sent with api after being stringify withing headers property.
+•	Difficulty finding a free or cheap API to work with.
+Even after coming across Rebrandy I spent a little while trying to figure out exactly how to make request using this endpoint.
+This was the first time I made a post request, having made many simple get request in the past this was new territory and I was faced with a lot of 401 and 403 HTTP states.
+Online resources such as stack overflow and devCommunity has helped me understand that when making POST requests the api requires extra piece of information and in this scenario the users input had to be sent with api after being converted to string format within headers object.
 ### What is one take away from this project?
-- Start attempting to work with various different api's the more difficult the better as this would put me outside my comfort zone and in doing so learn something new.
+•	Start attempting to work with various different api's the more difficult the better as this would put me outside my comfort zone and in doing so learn something new.
 Also try learning other request methods and not only persist with what i know best 'GET'.
 ### What is one way you could improve this project if you spend more time on it?
-- Find a way to measure traffic online for the user.
+•	Find a way to measure traffic online for the user.
 Compress the link size and in doing so maybe increase site performance or load up time.
-Actaully install login feature which will allow users to save a list of their shortened url links.
+Actually install login feature which will allow users to save a list of their shortened URL links.

 # Frontend Mentor - Shortly URL shortening API Challenge